RealDeuce/bfrd-obsidian/Backgrounds and Talents/Martial Talents.md

 You mastered techniques that allow you to efficiently fight barehanded.
 You gain these benefits:
 * The damage of your unarmed strikes increases from 1 + STR modifier to 1d6 + STR modifier.
 * You gain proficiency with improvised weapons.
 While wielding an improvised weapon with one hand, the weapon deals a minimum of 1d8 + STR modifier damage.
 While wielding an improvised weapon with two hands, the weapon deals a minimum of 1d10 + STR modifier damage.
 * You have advantage on ability checks made to initiate or escape a grapple.
-When you start your turn grappled with or restrained by a creature, that creature takes bludgeoning damage equal to your STR modifier.
+When you start your turn grappling or being grappled by a creature or start your turn restrained by a creature within 5 feet of you, that creature takes bludgeoning damage equal to your STR modifier.
 # Heavy Weapon Mastery
 *Prerequisite: Character 4th Level or Higher*
 You have great skill with two-handed weapons.
 While wielding a melee weapon with the Heavy property in two hands, you gain these benefits: